Along with the rise of celebrity teacup pup parents and their influence on social media, teacup puppies have become more popular as pets.

-Teacup dogs need all the necessary, and regular veterinary care as any dog should have, except that teacup breeds have certain restrictions and diets for the sake of getting ample nutrition considering their small frame.
+Teacup dogs need all the necessary and regular veterinary care as any dog should have, except that teacup breeds have certain restrictions and diets for the sake of getting ample nutrition considering their small frame.

 Additionally, as dogs get older, more diseases show up.
-This is especially true to most teacup dogs as their breeding and genetics may impact the frequency of having veterinarian visits.
+This is especially true for most teacup dogs as their breeding and genetics may impact the frequency of having veterinarian visits.
 Because they are prone to developing health concerns, sooner or later, they might face specific issues that could ultimately increase your veterinary expenses and medicines.